 Southampton was the first UK airport to install real time travel screens, providing live travel updates on bus, ferry, rail and road networks, using internet updates.

-A £2 million rail footbridge has been installed by the airport and South West Trains, providing a covered walkway with lift access.
-This is easier for passengers with luggage, children or reduced mobility.
+A £2 million rail footbridge links the airport and Southampton Airport Parkway railway station, providing passengers with easy access to and from the railway station to the airport.
 Around 15% of passengers travel to and from the airport by train.